 The Mongolian Gobi desert is the sixth-largest desert on earth and Asia’s second-largest desert.
 Not far from the capital city of Ulaanbaatar are the Flaming Cliffs, where many dinosaur fossils have been found.
 It’s about 500 miles (9 hours driving) from the capital.

 The Gobi Desert is believed to have been the area where many dinosaurs went extinct, as mass amounts of sand slid down the area’s mountains avalanche style.
 Although many dinosaurs died this way, their remains were left intact for scientists, paleontologists, and other experts to find and study over the decades.

-That has allowed for the uncovering of many a high-quality fossil.
+That has allowed for the uncovering of many a high-quality fossils including a real dinosaur egg surrounded by other eggs in a next.
 Per what we listed in the intro, here’s an overview of these famous Mongolian fossils.